-This testing and approval process requires substantial time, effort and financial resources, and we cannot be certain that any approvals for our drug candidates will be granted on a timely basis, if at all.
-Preclinical and other nonclinical tests include laboratory evaluation of product chemistry, formulation and stability, as well as studies to evaluate toxicity in animals.
 The results of preclinical tests, together with manufacturing information and analytical data, are submitted as part of an IND to the FDA.
-The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises concerns or questions about the adequacy of the preclinical testing or the proposed conduct of the clinical trial, including concerns that human research subjects will be exposed to unreasonable health risks.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-Our submission of an IND, or those of our collaborators, may not result in FDA authorization to commence a clinical trial.
+An IND must become effective before human clinical trials may begin.
+The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, issues a notice expressly authorizing the proposed trial to proceed or raises concerns or questions about the adequacy or safety of the preclinical testing or the proposed conduct of the clinical trial, including concerns that human research subjects will be exposed to unreasonable health risks.
+If FDA raises concerns or places the trial on clinical hold, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
+Our submission of an IND, or those of our collaborators, may therefore not result in FDA authorization to commence a clinical trial.
 A separate submission to an existing IND must also be made for each successive clinical trial conducted during product development.
-Further, an independent institutional review board, or IRB, for each medical center proposing to conduct the clinical trial until completed.
+Further, an independent institutional review board, or IRB, for each medical center proposing to conduct the clinical trial (or a central IRB) must review and approve the plan for any clinical trial before such trial commences at that site and the designated IRB must monitor the clinical trial until completed.
 The FDA or the clinical trial sponsor may suspend a clinical trial at any time on various grounds, including a finding that the subjects or patients are being exposed to an unacceptable health risk.
-Clinical testing also must satisfy extensive Good Clinical Practice, or GCP, requirements, including those relating to informed consent.
+Clinical testing also must satisfy extensive good clinical practice, or GCP, requirements, including those relating to informed consent.